FuelLabs/fuel-indexer/docs/src/getting-started/system-dependencies.md

-## System Requirements
+# System Requirements

 There are several system requirements including forc, llvm, clang and postgres.

+## Fuel system dependencies

+Getting started with a Fuel indexer requires a few system dependencies from the Fuel ecosystem, namely, `forc`, and `fuel-core`
+- `forc` is the crate that holds the Sway language and Fuel's equivalent of `cargo`
+- `fuel-core` is the crate that contains the Fuel node software and execution

-### Installing `forc`
+### Installation

-- On all architectures, install the following Fuel crates via `cargo`:
+On all architectures, install the following Fuel crates via `cargo`

 ```bash
 cargo install forc fuel-core
 ```

-- `forc` is the crate that holds the Sway language and Fuel's equivalent of `cargo`
-- `fuel-core` is the crate that contains the Fuel node software and execution
+## Other system dependencies

 ### Ubuntu